-By providing a distinct perspective on which factors impact your business the most, you can feel more confident in the actions you take after the report.
+By providing a clear perspective on which factors impact your business the most, you can allocate resources more effectively, reduce risks, and uncover hidden opportunities for growth.

-Correlation analysis in market research is a statistical method that identifies the strength of a relationship between two or more variables.
-In a nutshell, the process reveals patterns within a dataset’s many variables.
+Correlation analysis in market research is a statistical method used to measure the strength and direction of relationships between two or more variables.
+In simple terms, it helps uncover patterns within a dataset.

-Let’s say you are interested in the relationship between two variables, Variable A and Variable B.
+For example, let’s examine the relationship between Variable A and Variable B:

-• Results close to +1 indicate a positive correlation, meaning as Variable A increases, Variable B also increases.
+- A result close to +1 indicates a positive correlation—as Variable A increases, Variable B also increases.

 The Drive Research team explores more into the definition of correlation analysis in the video below.